bradsk88/OreCore/README.md

 OreCore
 =======

-A minecraft mod which ONLY provides ores - hopefully to be used as a standard
+A minecraft mod which ONLY provides ores

 Every item in this mod is obtainable somehow in Vanilla Minecraft.
 No machines should be necessary.